FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Experiments

 We apply \ours~to four simulators: a Gaussian linear toy example, the SIRD model from epidemiology, the Darcy flow inverse problem and a real world application from glaciology (details in Appendix~\ref{app:simulators}).

-For the linear Gaussian simulator, we can analytically compute the posterior distribution, allowing us to compare the estimated posterior distributions to this ground truth using the Sliced-Wasserstein Distance (SWD, \cite{bonneel2015slicedwasserstein}).
-However, as is common in SBI applications, we do not have access to ground truth posterior for the other simulators.
-Instead, we use a combination of two metrics to measure the quality of our posteriors: First, we report the mean square error between predictive simulations from the posterior to test observations.
+For the linear Gaussian simulator, we can analytically compute the posterior distribution, allowing us to compare the estimated posterior distributions to this ground truth using the Sliced-Wasserstein Distance (SWD) \cite{bonneel2015slicedwasserstein}.
+However, as is common in SBI applications, we do not have access to the ground truth posterior for the other simulators.
+Instead, we use a combination of two metrics to measure the quality of our posteriors: First, we report the predictive mean square error (Pred.
+MSE) between ground truth observations and predictive simulations from posteriors conditioned on those observations.
 We complement this metric with simulation-based calibration (SBC) \citep{talts2018validating} on the posterior marginal distributions.
-We quantify posterior calibration using the Error of Diagonal (EoD), measuring the average distance of the calibration curve of the estimated posterior from a perfectly calibrated posterior (Appendix~\ref{app:eval_details}).
+We quantify posterior calibration using the Error of Diagonal (EoD), measuring the average distance of the calibration curve of the estimated posterior from a perfectly calibrated posterior.
 Good performance on both of these metrics is not a sufficient condition to indicate a correctly estimated posterior, but healthy posteriors typically achieve good performance on these metrics.
 All evaluation metrics are averaged over three runs and we report mean $\pm$ standard error.
+We provide more details on all evaluation metrics in Appendix~\ref{app:eval_details}.
+We provide an overview of training and sampling times, as well as network sizes and computational resources used for all tasks, in Appendix~\ref{app:computation}.